 The simulation output was validated by cross-checking it against the same input fed to the digitiser using a special firmware version.
 This firmware implementation allows the loading of up to \SI{1}{\milli\second} of MC data in the digitiser at the nominal sampling rate \SI{125} MS/s.
 Additionally, it provides analogue signals monitoring individual channel buffer occupancies, allowing for direct confirmation and validation of the software busy emulation.

-The simulation shows that, in standard data-taking conditions, 4\% of the waveforms in at least one of the digitisers reach 80\% of the individual channel buffer.
-This behaviour can be mitigated by splitting the waveform segments into sub-segments to expedite data transmission, downsampling the waveforms within the digitiser and compressing the data in firmware.
-The splitting and downsampling algorithms have been implemented and tested.
+On average the simulation predicts a maximum channel FIFO occupancy around 20\%.
+The risk of filling the FIFO comes from burst-like topologies, such as large or overlapping S2 signals, that can provoke FIFO overflows.
+The busiest digitiser exceeds an \(80\%\) FIFO-occupancy threshold in about 4\% of \SI{1}{\milli\second} sub-slices.
+When this occurs the almost-full FIFO is drained to an acceptable level in about \SI{1}{\milli\second}, thus producing a 4\% dead-time for the entire system.

+Several mitigation strategies were studied using the same simulation framework.
+Splitting long waveform segments into shorter sub-segments expedites data transmission by allowing later, shorter segments to be transferred before the full long segment has completed.
+A split length of 628 samples was tested and found to reduce the maximum buffer occupancy by less than 20\% at the \(80\%\) FIFO threshold.
+Firmware compression has a larger impact: a factor-two reduction of the waveform payload gives an almost 50\% reduction in the simulated buffer occupancy.

+The splitting and downsampling algorithms have been implemented in firmware and tested.